Holding the Police and Crime Commissioner (PCC) to account

 Holding the police to account

-The Chief Constable is responsible for maintaining the Queen’s Peace and has direction and control over the force’s officers and staff.
+The Chief Constable is responsible for maintaining the King’s Peace and has direction and control over the force’s officers and staff.
 The Chief Constable is accountable to the law for the exercise of police powers and to the PCC for the delivery of efficient and effective policing, management of resources and expenditure by the police force.
 At all times, the Chief Constable, their officers and staff, remain operationally independent in the service of the communities they serve.